Neko

 * Useless Items To Avoid - As with important items, you need to know what to drop.

-Gas canisters.
-They will explode when ruined, meaning every time a zombie hits you it slowly decays the durability of the canister.
-Taking a shot to the chest will penetrate your shirt, ruining it, and making the gas canister explode instantly.
-Players can also shoot it while it's in your hand.
 Its only use is to use with a gas stove and cooking pot.
 When combined with a gas stove, it no longer poses an explosive risk in your inventory.
-Gas stoves are very helpful for cooking food and warming up on the go, but gas canisters are so situational, so remember to at least put it in a container like a pot or teddy bear.
+When combined, the gas canister and gas stove together takes up a small 4x4 area in your pockets.
+Gas stoves are very helpful for cooking food and warming up on the go, but gas canisters are unnecessary without one, so remember to at least put it in a container like a pot or teddy bear.

 Blowtorches can only be used on cars, and are not melee weapons unfortunately.